xxks-kkk/source2.io.github.xxks-kkk/quotes.rst

 .. stop-show-quotes

+"A boss creates fear, a leader confidence.
+A boss fixes blame, a leader corrects mistakes.
+A boss knows all, a leader asks questions.
+A boss makes work drudgery, a leader makes it interesting.
+A boss is interested in himself or herself, a leader is interested in the group."

+**-- Russell H Ewing**

 "I've always lived cheaply.
 I live like a student, basically.
 And I like that, because it means that money is not telling me what to do.
 I can do what I think is important for me to do.